wloving77/dmtl4-MCS/src/DMT1/Lectures/L02_propLogic/formal/semantics.lean.md

 ```

-The standard notation for (eval e i) is
+The standard notation for (eval e i) is ⟦e⟧ᵢ, where ⟦⬝⟧
+is notation for the semantic evaluation function, eval.
+In Lean we'll write ⟦e⟧i, without *i* being a subscript.

 ```lean
 notation "⟦" e "⟧" i => (eval e i)